feature-engine/feature_engine/docs/index.rst

 Feature-engine transformers can be assembled within the Scikit-learn pipeline, therefore making it possible to save and deploy one single object (.pkl) with the entire machine learning pipeline.
-That is, one object with the entire sequence of variable transformations to leave the raw data ready to be consumed by a machine learning algorithm, and the machine learning model at the back.
-Check the **quickstart** for an example.
+Check **Quick Start** for an example, on the navigation panel on the left.

 **Would you like to know more about what is unique about Feature-engine?**